Letters is a ready-to-use, distraction-free, real-time collaborative editor built on top of CKEditor 5 Framework and using CKEditor Cloud Services.

 The share button lets you invite users to collaborate within the same document in a convenient manner.

-It can be turned off easily, read more in the Integration article.
+It can be turned on easily, read more in the Integration article.

 # Offline mode